MiguelBarrios/EventTrackerProject/README.md

 # EventTrackerProject

 ## Description
-This project is a REST endpoint for performing CRUD operations on a database containing exercise activity information.
+REST endpoint and front end to performing CRUD operations on a database containing workout information